Guide To Fishing for Crappie

 Best Way To Catch Crappies

-Use light tackle, with 4 to 6-pound line and small hooks (#2 or #4) for live bait.
-Small crappie jigs are also productive and come in a wide range of colors to work in varied water clarity.
-Experiment with colors until you find the one that works best that day.
-For drifting or trolling, 1.2 miles per hour seems to be an ideal starting point.
+Use light tackle, with 4 to 6-pound line.
+Small hooks (#2 or #4) for live bait work ideally.
+Small crappie jigs are also productive and come in a wide range of colors, to work in varied water clarity.
+Experiment with colors until you find the one that works best the day.
+For drifting or trolling, speeds from 0.8 to 1.2 miles per hour seems to be an ideal in most conditions.
 For jigging, experiment with very slow, to aggressive action.

 Crappie Fishing Options